Skip to main content

 Open Communication Comes First

-Sometimes tenants fall behind on rent because of unexpected setbacks.
-A job loss, medical bill, or family emergency can leave them struggling.
-Talking with your tenant is often the first step.
-Be direct about the problem and listen to what they have to say.
-A calm conversation can uncover solutions that work for both sides.
+Sometimes tenants fall behind on rent because of unexpected setbacks—a job loss, medical bill, or family emergency.
+Starting with a calm, honest conversation can uncover solutions that work for both sides.

 Payment Plans for Overdue Rent